p-doom/crowd-code/README.md

 ![VS Code Recorder Extension](https://raw.githubusercontent.com/mattia-consiglio/vs-code-recorder/main/img/preview.gif)

+You can control the recording in two ways:

+1. Using the status bar (on the right): Click on "Start recording" to begin and "Stop recording" to end.
+2. Using the VS Code Recorder sidebar: Click on the extension icon in the activity bar to open the sidebar, where you can:
+   - Start/Stop the recording
+   - View the recording timer
+   - See the current file being recorded
+   - Manage your recorded files
+   - Add the export path to .gitignore

-To use the extension, click on "Start recording" in the status bar (on the right) and begin working in your text editor.
-The extension will automatically start recording changes.
-When you're done, stop the recording and the extension will finalize the data and save it to a CSV (source), JSON and SRT files.
+The extension will automatically record changes in your text editor.
+When you stop the recording, it will finalize the data and save it to a CSV (source), JSON and SRT files.

+You can customize the recording experience with these features:

-Choose the format in which you want to export the data (SRT or JSON or both).
+- Choose the export formats (SRT or JSON or both)
+- Set custom names for recording folders
+- Automatically add the export path to .gitignore

-You can also use the command palette to start and stop the recording.
+You can also use the command palette to access the extension's features.
 Available commands:

 - `vs-code-recorder.startRecording`: Start the recording